Skip to main content

 • work to facilitate the export of organic products.

-The proposals affect all businesses which make organic claims about food, beverages, and plant and animal products.
+The proposals affected all businesses which make organic claims about food, beverages, and plant and animal products.

 Consultation document